ACT UP/San Francisco Protests Evictions: Housing=Healthcare And Eviction=Death

 [Read More]

-San Francisco: Squatters Demand Government Focus on Housing, Not War
+San Francisco: Squatters Demand Government Focus on Housing, not War

 Leary of the chaos that consumed Market Street and much of downtown last year, at the dawn of Gulf War II, swarms of police wearing riot helmets and wielding billy clubs were prepared to contain Direct Action to Stop the War’s 7 a.m. gathering at Justin Herman Plaza and subsequent Bechtel Headquarters protest.
 But when a sub-group that had continued marching up Market turned onto Page Street, the police where caught off-guard.
 Occupied by keeping people on the sidewalks, distracted police were unable to prevent a group of about 25 squatters’ rights activists from storming through the entrance of an unoccupied building at 47 Page Street.
 The Autonomous Collective, a local anti-capitalist group, orchestrated the morning-long stand-off in order to draw attention to the affordable housing shortage and rampant homelessness that continue to plague San Francisco.